 Bitbuy has compiled the information contained in this Crypto Asset Statement to the best of its ability based on publicly available information.

-Satoshi Nakamoto invented Bitcoin in 2009.
-He based the concept on another invention - the blockchain, which is a distributed digital record.
+Satoshi Nakamoto authored the Bitcoin white paper in October 2008 and launched the network on January 3, 2009.
+He based the concept on the blockchain, which is a distributed digital record that securely stores transaction data across a decentralized network.
 As the world’s first and most popular cryptocurrency, Bitcoin is practically the face of the industry.
 It's also the most valued cryptocurrency.
 Bitcoin is governed by the collective authority of its users.
 Peer-to-peer transactions are made using a decentralised infrastructure, and value is stored without the involvement of any government, enterprise, or financial institution.
 Besides being controlled by a network of decentralised computers and providing an alternative to centrally controlled fiat money, Bitcoin also allows you to efficiently transfer funds over the internet.

-The bitcoin protocol is structured such that every 210,000 blocks, the block reward is reduced by half.
-Theoretically, the halving means that the mining reward provides less incentive and miners will eventually rely on transaction verification fees.
-Current projections predict that the last bitcoin will be mined in 2,140, after which time the incentive for mining bitcoin will consist solely of fees.2 The increase of transaction fees and the subsequent effect is a risk that investors should be aware of.
+The Bitcoin protocol is structured such that approximately every 210,000 blocks—roughly every four years—the block reward paid to miners is reduced by half.
+Following the fourth halving event in April 2024, the block reward was reduced to 3.125 BTC.
+Theoretically, this mechanism means that as mining rewards provide less direct incentive over time, miners will increasingly rely on transaction verification fees to maintain network security.
+Current projections estimate that the last bitcoin will be mined in 2140, after which the incentive for mining will consist solely of fees.
+The potential impact of rising transaction fees remains a risk that investors should consider.

 To be made available for trading on Bitbuy’s platform, a digital asset must pass the following due diligence reviews: